MESH-Model/National-Adaptation-Strategy-NAS-Project/README.md

 Lap 0 starts with detailed documentation of a range of input geospatial and atmospheric forcing inputs, which are reused in future laps to minimize the extent of large-scale data processing.
 Details for each Lap are provided within each subdirectory, and summarized in `Configuration_Sequence.csv`

+The timeline shown is indicative and not to scale and reflects expected technical dependencies between laps rather than fixed calendar commitments.
+Progression between laps is contingent on findings from preceding phases, including data quality, model behavior, and uncertainty characterization.
+As such, the lap design, scope, and timeline may be adjusted as the project progresses to accommodate emerging insights, evolving priorities, or newly identified technical requirements.
+This adaptive structure is intentional and supports transparency, scientific rigor, and reproducibility throughout the project development.

 ---

 ![Model Run Configuration Sequencing Strategy](Images/Configuration_Sequence.png)